Home Page Site Map Useful Links Email Me Glossary Next Page

 But on the coin to the right, Pan is readying the stick to throw, and may be in the act of throwing it.
 That is definitely a lagobalon.
 On this coin he is running in a lively fashion, and has his syrinx in his right hand.

 Another type of man-monster is a humanoid who has been endowed with horns.
-There are (at least) two origins for this kind of creature.
+There are several origins for this kind of creature, all various combinations of human and animal.

-The second origin is the combination of man and bull which came about when river spirits were depicted with the unstoppable momentum of a charging bull.
+A third origin was the combination of man and bull which came about when river spirits were depicted with the unstoppable momentum of a charging bull.
 Some coins showed man-headed bulls, and others just showed human forms with horned heads.

 Detail of the reverse of a billon antoninianus of Gallienus showing Mercury with a winged head Detail of the same antoninianus, showing the winglets on Mercury's head.